teia-community/teia-ui/templates/html-image-scale/README.md

 ## Build

-Please remove all the content from folder `dist` and run `npm run build`.
-This will generate the HTML necessary for your HTML NFT on folder `dist`.
+Run `npm run build`.
+This will delete & regenerate the files necessary for your HTML NFT in the `build` folder.

 ## Gotchas

-- The reason you should remove the contents of the folder before you run `npm run build` is so you only end up with the necessary files for your NFT since the assets are hashed on every run.
-- Please make sure the exported HTML also doesn't have references to the files with `./filename.jpg` or `/filename.jpg` but `filename.jpg`.
+- Please make sure the exported HTML doesn't have references to the files with `./filename.jpg` or `/filename.jpg` but `filename.jpg`.

 ## Publishing